samiabida/frontend-web-developer-application/README.md

 We're happy you're interested in applying for the position of `Frontend Web developer` at **SportCompass**.

 We'd like you to create a simple application to showcase some of your abilities.
 You can make this as simple or as complex as you'd like.
+You can use the folder structure in this repository as a way of organizing your project if you want but it's not required.

 Here's what you need to do;

-1. Fork this repository.
+1. Design a simple product listing page for an e-commerce store.
-2. Create a responsive layout in Bootstrap4.
+2. Have a responsive layout. (prefferably use Bootstrap4)
-3. Design a simple product listing page for an e-commerce store.
+3. Each product should have at least one image.
-4. Each product should have at least one image.
+4. Give the user the ability to add/edit/delete items in their cart. (use your JS skills here).
-5. Give the user the ability to add/edit/delete items in their cart. (use your JS skills here).
+5. Add a readme to your project with a short description of your solution. (can be as short as 2 sentences)
-6. Add a readme to your project with a short description of your solution. (can be as short as 2 sentences)
+6. When you're happy with your solution don't forget to send it to us! (repository link or zip)

 Bonus points; (in case you want to have more fun)